Publisher (India): Fingerprint!

 Published in the US by Berkley/Penguin

-An ambitious athlete, Shahid Satar has been entrusted by his family to watch over Afia in this strange New England landscape.
-Having convinced their parents to allow his sister to come to the U.S., Shahid wants only to focus, right now, on the win over Harvard that could clinch a job for him in the United States.
-He never imagined he’d be ordered, instead, to cleanse family honor with his sister’s blood.
+Rising sports star Shahid Satar has been entrusted by his family to watch over Afia in this strange New England landscape.
+He has sworn to protect his beloved sister from the dangerous customs of America, from its loose morals and easy virtue.
+Shahid was the one who convinced their parents to allow her to come to the United States.
+He never imagined he’d be ordered to cleanse the stain of her shame…

 “Ferriss fills one family’s story with the elements of a political thriller.
 The well drawn characters and believable settings lead readers to some understanding of how these young people are torn between tradition and modern life.” – Booklist